Skip to main content

 ROI Analysis

-Graduates' earnings vary over time.
 One year after graduation, the median earnings are $49,188.
-However, this figure decreases to $42,178 five years after graduation, before increasing to $45,987 ten years after graduation.
+However, the median earnings decrease to $42,178 five years after graduation, and increase to $45,987 ten years after graduation.
+The debt-to-income ratio cannot be calculated with the provided data.

 Generated from College Scorecard & IPEDS data